 Causal inference with SCM assumes that differences that could affect the outcome other than from the intervention have been accounted for (ie, minimal confounding) between intervention and control groups.
-By weighting control units and areas to match the intervention units in the pre-intervention period, SCM adjusts for observed and some unobserved confounders provided: confounders have the same effect on outcomes across the intervention and control groups, and confounders would have evolved similarly in intervention and control groups if no intervention was used.
+By weighting control units and areas to match the intervention units in the pre-intervention period, SCM adjusts for observed and some unobserved confounders, provided these confounders have the same effect on outcomes across the intervention and control groups, and evolved similarly in intervention and control groups following the intervention.
 Weighting can incorporate additional covariates that predict post-intervention outcomes in absence of the intervention, and this may improve causal inference.6 The appropriateness of covariates can be assessed by visualising them in causal graphical methods reflecting expert knowledge or previous evidence.
 Causal interpretation of SCM could be impaired by events in the post-intervention observation period that affect intervention and control groups differently.
 Other potential biases include anticipation effects of the intervention and contamination (spill-over) to the control group.
 Traditional approaches to measuring the uncertainty of intervention effects are not used in SCM owing to the constraints placed on weights.
 Instead, confidence intervals and P values are constructed using placebo permutations, such that the analysis is repeated through multiple iterations that randomly allocate control units to the intervention group to estimate the sampling distribution of the treatment effect.4

 Conclusion